Naval Battle of Guadalcanal: Transports approach, 13–14 November

 At daybreak, aircraft from Henderson Field, Espiritu Santo, and Enterprise—stationed 200 nmi south of Guadalcanal—began their attacks, first on Mikawa's force heading away from Guadalcanal, and then on the transport force heading towards the island.
 The attacks on Mikawa's force sank Kinugasa, killing 511 of her crew, and damaged Maya, forcing her to return to Japan for repairs.
 Chokai suffered damage from near misses, causing some flooding and reduced speed.
 Michishio was critically damaged by near misses, losing all propulsion.
 She had to be towed out of the battle and then all the way back to Japan, arriving in March 1943 with repairs finished in November 1943.
 Two of Isuzu's boiler rooms were flooded as a result of near misses, reducing her speed.

-Repeated air attacks on the transport force overwhelmed the escorting Japanese fighter aircraft, sank six of the transports, and forced one more to turn back with heavy damage, before it later sank.
+Repeated air attacks on the transport force overwhelmed the escorting Japanese fighter aircraft, sank six of the transports, and forced one more to turn back with heavy damage, before she later sank.
 Survivors from the transports were rescued by the convoy's escorting destroyers and returned to the Shortlands.
 A total of 450 army troops were reported to have perished.
-The remaining four transports and four destroyers continued towards Guadalcanal after nightfall of 14 November, but stopped west of Guadalcanal to await the outcome of a warship surface action developing nearby (see below) before continuing.
+The remaining four transports and four destroyers continued towards Guadalcanal after nightfall of 14 November but stopped west of Guadalcanal to await the outcome of a warship surface action developing nearby (see below) before continuing.

 Kondo's ad hoc force rendezvoused at Ontong Java on the evening of 13 November, then reversed course and refueled out of range of Henderson Field's bombers on the morning of 14 November.
 The U.S. submarine Trout stalked but was unable to attack Kirishima during refueling.
-The bombardment force continued south and came under air attack late in the afternoon of 14 November, during which they were also attacked by the submarine Flying Fish, which launched five torpedoes (but scored no hits) before reporting its contact by radio.
+The bombardment force continued south and came under air attack late in the afternoon of 14 November, during which they were also attacked by the submarine Flying Fish, which launched five torpedoes (but scored no hits) before reporting her contact by radio.

 Kinugasa was the third and last Japanese heavy cruiser to be sunk in the Solomon Islands campaign.
-Almost two years passed before the Japanese navy lost another, when 6 were sunk in the Battle of Leyte Gulf within the span of a few days.
+Almost two years passed before the Japanese navy lost another, when six were sunk in the Battle of Leyte Gulf within the span of a few days.